-As indicated in section 1.1.1 of this document, the TYPSA Group, during the review meetings of the QHSE System by the Management, analyses the environmental aspects over which it can have control, originated by new works or tasks, in order to determine those that can produce significant impacts.
+As indicated in the section; Error!
+No se encuentra el origen de la referencia. of this document, the TYPSA Group, during the QHSE Management System review meetings, analyses the environmental aspects over which it can have control, arising from new work or tasks, in order to determine those that may have a significant impact.

-In section 6.2 specifies the types of controls used by the QHSE OSH System.
+The types of controls used by the QHSE OSH System are specified at 6.2 .